Anne Frank: Deportation and life in captivity

 In October 1944, the Frank women were scheduled to join a transport to the Liebau labour camp in Lower Silesia.
 Bloeme Evers-Emden was scheduled to be on this transport, but Anne was prohibited from going because of her scabies and her mother and sister opted to stay with her.
 Bloeme went on without them.

 On 28 October, selections began for women to be relocated to Bergen-Belsen.
 More than 8,000 women, including Anne and Margot, and Auguste van Pels, were transported.
 Edith Frank was left behind and died of disease, starvation and exhaustion.

 Tents were erected at Bergen-Belsen to accommodate the influx of prisoners; and as the population rose, the death toll due to disease increased rapidly.
 Anne was briefly reunited with two friends, Hanneli Goslar and Nanette Blitz, who were also confined in the camp.
 Blitz had been moved from a part of camp called the Sternlager to the same section of the camp as Anne on 5 December 1944, while Goslar had been held in the Sternlager since February 1944.
 Both women survived the war and later discussed the conversations they had with Anne—Blitz in person and Goslar through a barbed wire fence.
 Goslar later estimated their meetings had taken place in late January or early February 1945.

-Blitz described Anne as bald, emaciated and shivering, and remarked that "the shock of seeing her in this emaciated state was indescribable".
+Blitz described Anne as bald, emaciated and shivering and wearing only a blanket wrapped around her (as she discarded her uniform due to the lice that was crawling on them), and remarked that "the shock of seeing her in this emaciated state was indescribable".
 Anne told her that she hoped to write a book based on her diary when the war ended.
-Goslar noted that Auguste van Pels was with Anne and Margot and that he was caring for Margot, who was severely ill, although she also recalled she did not see Margot because she was too weak to leave her bunk.
+Goslar noted that Auguste van Pels was with Anne and Margot and that she was caring for Margot, who was severely ill, although she also recalled she did not see Margot because she was too weak to leave her bunk.
 Blitz, however, stated she met with both the Frank sisters.
 Anne told both Blitz and Goslar that she believed her parents were dead and for that reason she did not wish to live any longer.